aspose-html/aspose-html-reference-tutorials/content/english/java/converting-html-to-various-image-formats/convert-html-to-bmp/_index.md

 ## Frequently Asked Questions (FAQs)

 ### Is Aspose.HTML for Java free to use?
 Aspose.HTML for Java is a commercial library.
-You can check out the pricing and licensing details on the [official purchase page](https://purchase.aspose.com/buy).
+You can check out the pricing and licensing details on the [purchase page](https://purchase.aspose.com/buy).

 ### Do I need a temporary license for Aspose.HTML for Java?
 A temporary license is not required for evaluation purposes.
 You can download the library from [here](https://releases.aspose.com/) and test it without a license.